 • the child, young person or parent is going through exceptional personal circumstances

-• the school or college is closed for at least 4 weeks
+• the school or college is closed for at least 4 weeks so the consultation cannot happen in this time

-While waiting for the assessment process, you can get support from organisations that support parents and carers
+During this process, you can get support from organisations that support parents and carers

 What to expect in an EHCP